Jump to Main Content

 Controlled Goods Agreement: Chance to repay what you owe

-Goods may be taken away immediately, but what will usually happen is that the bailiff and the debtor will come to an agreement known as a “Controlled Goods Agreement”.
+Goods may be taken away immediately, but what will usually happen is that the bailiff and the debtor will come to an agreement known as a “Controlled Goods Arrangement”.
 This was previously known as a Walking Possession Agreement.

 This is a formal arrangement between you and a bailiff that gives you time to repay what you owe.
-This means you’re allowed to keep and use items listed on the Controlled Goods Agreement, but you may not sell them because these items have been identified as items to be taken and sold at a later date in order to repay the outstanding debt.
+This means you’re allowed to keep and use items listed on the Controlled Goods Arrangement, but you may not sell them because these items have been identified as items to be taken and sold at a later date in order to repay the outstanding debt.

 This at least gives you a short amount of time in which to come to some repayment arrangement with whoever now owns your debt.
 If a bailiff has gained entry and the debtor does not want the goods to be removed immediately, this agreement has to be signed.